 ALSO READGhaziabad: Parents stage protest against annual fee hike by private schools Want the government to 'act'?
 Think again CBSE schools to be made accountable for 'unreasonable' fees: Javadekar Controversial preacher Zakir Naik's school in Mumbai illegal, says BMC India's great school education challenge: Crisis in the BIMARU states

+Only the state committee which has been constituted to resolve the matter of increasing annual development fees of school will take a decision on it, she said.
+Meanwhile, Assistant Superintendent of Police Anoop Singh reached the school and discussed the matter with school management.
+Later Singh urged the parents to call off their sit-in and clear the roads.
 He assured them before schools open after summer vacations on July 3, a meeting will be organised between the parents association and school management to sort out the matter.